burtcorp/tina/README.md

 # Tina

-A tool to restore from Glacier into S3 over time in chunks, in order to keep control of costs.
+Tina is a tool for restoring objects from Amazon Glacier into Amazon S3, while maintaining control over costs.

+Amazon Glacier allows for a certain amount of the total storage to be restored for free.
+The pricing model is however very complicated when this threshold is exceeded, and it is not trivial to calculate when it will be.
+Tina was written in order to solve this by estimating a price for a restore given the total storage, the duration of the restore, and what objects to restore.

+## Install

+    $ gem install tina

 ## Usage